souroosh/PopHelloWorld/README.md

 If you wish to try the advanced example, you'll have to create a MySQL database and either use the database name and credentials from the install file, or create your own and set the new database name and credentials correctly in the install file.
-From there, from the script/ folder, you can run:
+Then, from the script/ folder, you can run:

 <pre>
 ./pop -i hw-advanced/project.install.php